brunopaiva15/iBatteryW/README.md

 # iBatteryW

-iBatteryW is an open-source utility that allows you to display various information from your iPhone, iPad or iPod, in particular about their battery.
+iBatteryW is an Open source utility that allows you to display various information from your iPhone, iPad or iPod, in particular about their battery.

 ## ✉ Import the project